 - May not be suitable for dry skin

 Tired of trying countless primers that won’t stop irritating your skin?
 Try this dermatologist-tested, non-comedogenic priming balm to add a silky-smooth and even base for long-lasting makeup.
 It can be used as a primer for your face, eyes, and lips.
 It helps reduce clogging in pores and breakouts and fights the harmful effects of environmental stressors.
 The ingredients such as Hadasei-3, a trinity of Japanese superfoods, green tea, rice, and algae that help reduce wrinkles and dullness makes it a perfect primer for aging acne-prone skin.
 If you’re looking for a primer that minimizes excess shine, smoothes the skin, and nourishes, this is an ideal pick.
+Click here to check out a detailed personal review of this product.

 - Acts as a barrier between makeup and skin